-Florida is a top destination state in the U.S. that offers something different with every city and town you visit.
+Florida is a top destination state in the United States, known for its coastal gems and alluring beach towns.
 And the lucky residents who call Florida home have so many options for weekend trips that don’t take much time or break the budget.
-With mild year-around weather, there’s really never a bad time for a Florida road trip!
+With mild year-round weather, there’s really never a bad time for a Florida road trip!
 Here are some of the best Florida weekend getaway ideas that everyone in your family will enjoy.

 Key West (Hotel Prices & Photos)

 At the very end of the keys lies Key West, which has a laid-back vibe and a friendly atmosphere with countless shops, restaurants, and bars.
 This is a fun weekend getaway if you enjoy water sports because there are lots of local guide companies that’ll take you snorkeling, parasailing, or on a glass-bottom boat tour to see the wonders beneath the ocean’s surface.
 Key West is known for its great selection of hotels and resorts, so you’ll be spoiled for choice.